Who Will Win 2022-23 Norris Trophy? Here Are NHL Leaders, Rankings

 Who will win 2022-23 Norris Trophy?
-Here are NHL leaders, rankings originally appeared on NBC Sports Chicago
+Here are NHL leaders, rankings originally appeared on NBC Sports Bayarea

 Pucks are flying and stakes are rising.
 The 2022-23 NHL season is officially here, and it’s time to start paying attention to the standout players.